pkelchte/h1b/README.md

 - 4 *Full-Time*: Yes
 - 5 *Begin Date*: 03-28-2016
 - 6 *End Date*: 03-27-2019 (H-1B can be requested for max.
 3 years at a time)
+- 7 *Basis for visa classification*: e.
+Change in employer.

 ### G. Employment and Prevailing Wage Information